 Right to Request Confidential Communications.
 You have the right to request that we communicate with you about medical matters in a certain way or at a certain location.
 For example, you can ask that we only contact you at work or by mail.

-To request confidential communications, you may submit a letter stating the request to our Administration office, attention Risk and Compliance.
+To request confidential communications, speak to your care team.
 We will not ask you the reason for your request.
 We will accommodate all reasonable requests.
 Your request must specify how or where you wish to be contacted.

 Right to a Paper Copy of This Notice.
 You have the right to a paper copy of this notice.
 You may ask us to give you a copy of this notice at any time.
 Even if you have agreed to receive it electronically, you are still entitled to a paper copy.
 You may also find a copy of this Notice on our web site.